terminal42/mage-tools/README.md

 ### Connect via SSH

-Deploys system to all configured environments.
+Allows to open the SSH connection based on configured environments.

 Basic usage (will take the first host defined for the environment):